dotnet/orleans/src/Documentation/Installation/NuGets.md

 PM> Install-Package Microsoft.Orleans.OrleansHost
 ```
 Includes the default silo host - OrleansHost.exe.
 Can be used for on-premises deployments or as an out-of-process silo host in Azure Worker Role.
 Included in Microsoft.Orleans.Server.
+**We are planning to deprecate this package in favor of customers building their custom silo host processes in order to simplify dependency management and programmatic configuration.**

 ### [Microsoft Orleans Service Fabric Support](https://www.nuget.org/packages/Microsoft.Orleans.ServiceFabric/)